suds-community/suds/README.rst

   * Converting a ``suds.client.Client`` object to a string fails & raises an ``IndexError`` exception.
+  * SOAP request parameter XML elements constructed in incorrect namespaces in case they have been defined by XSD schema elements referencing XSD schema elements with a different target namespace.
   * Security issue CVE-2013-2217 - using fixed default cache location.
+  * Incorrect referencing XSD element's ``form`` attribute value handling - read directly instead of from the references XSD element.

 Original suds library release notes